 Even if you’re not religious, you’ve got to give religions credit for at least one thing: they really know how to scare the living daylights out of people.
 Religious demons often sound more terrifying than anything a human could dream up, which isn't a bad way to keep potential sinners in line.

 This list of demons from religion includes figures from many different faiths.
 Christianity, Judaism, Buddhism—if it’s got an evil demon, it’s probably here.
 Some of these are familiar, some of them are obscure, but they’re all really scary.

-An incubus is a male demon that appears to women during erotic dreams.
-The incubus then attacks the woman by raping her, and subsequent encounters can cause serious illness and death.
+An incubus is a male demon that appears to women during explicit dreams.
+The incubus then attacks the woman and any subsequent encounters with this demon then cause serious illness and elimination.
 If you think you’ve got an incubus pestering you, run, don’t walk, to your nearest exorcist.

 Rangda is part of Balinese mythology and closely tied to Hinduism.
-She is a widow who thirsts for revenge and eats children.
+She is a widow who thirsts for revenge and consumes little ones.
 She has supernatural powers and commands an army of witches against Barong, who is the complete opposite of Rangda.
-She is depicted as a grotesque old woman.
+She is physically depicted as a grotesque old woman.